-To increase customer service and reduce wait times, customers under the age of 40, who are eligible, must renew their driver’s license or ID card by web, mail or MVA Kiosk.
+To improve customer service and reduce wait times, customers under the age of 40, who are eligible, must renew their driver’s license here, or by mail or MVA Kiosk.
 Renewals will no longer be completed at an MVA branch office counter for these customers.
 You can renew your non-commercial driver's license or ID card online at MVA’s E-Store.

 DUPLICATE DRIVER'S LICENSE OR ID

 Please request a duplicate driver's license or ID card online with the new online option here or by MVA kiosk.
 These transactions will no longer be handled over the counter and the duplicate driver’s license or ID card will be mailed to the address on record at the MVA.

 To request a change of address card, a corrected driver's license or ID card, please complete the transaction online here or by MVA kiosk.

 An additional fee applies for new, corrected licenses or ID cards.
 A change of address card is sent at no extra cost, as an attachment, which should be stored with the license or ID card.
 The new license, ID card or attachment card will be mailed.